chrizandr/srm/content/thesis/SportsReport_7.md

 <img src='{filename}/images/detection-bline.png'>

 ## Recognition
-- Ran Mask RCNN on Vijay's football dataset and extracted segmentation masks.
+- Ran Mask RCNN on my football dataset and extracted segmentation masks.
 - Tried to cluster segmentation masks together using HoG and simple descriptors and a BoW model.
 - Could not find any similarities in clusters even after clustering.